-- Love AC, Brigandt I., 2017, “Philosophical Dimensions of Individuality”, In Lidgard S, Nyhart LK (eds), Biological Individuality: Integrating Scientific, Philosophical, and Historical Perspectives, Chicago: University of Chicago Press.
+- Love AC, Brigandt I., 2017, “Philosophical Dimensions of Individuality”, in S. Lidgard and L.K.
+Nyhart (eds.), Biological Individuality: Integrating Scientific, Philosophical, and Historical Perspectives, Chicago: University of Chicago Press.

 - Löwy, I., 1996, Between bench and bedside: science, healing, and interleukin-2 in a cancer ward, Cambridge, MA: Harvard University Press.